-Evelyn, a Tufts alumna, shared the following about his experience as an Administrative Intern/Research Assistant with Actors’ Shakespeare Project …
+Recent Tufts graduate Evelyn shared the following about being an Administrative Intern/Research Assistant with Actors’ Shakespeare Project …

 What did you do as an intern at this organization?